 It is often only in conversations with others that we can hear a different, more helpful way to think about or make meaning from morally distressing situations.
 It can be helpful to get support about feelings that come up when dealing with these complex moral situations.
 Health care workers may not feel that they have the time or energy to immediately engage in getting support, but it may be an important protection against the social withdrawal or negative coping that sometimes happen as a result of moral injury.

-- COVID Coach: Our free mobile app designed to help you build resilience, manage stress, and increase your well-being during the coronavirus (COVID-19) pandemic.
+The COVID Coach mobile app may help workers cope with some of these complex feelings.
+It is designed to help you build resilience, manage stress and increase your well-being during the pandemic.

 Anyone experiencing moral distress resulting from a highly stressful work context also may need to try to be more aware of their internal self-talk.
 Thoughts that cause increased distress and interfere with the ability to function, while seemingly realistic, may be unhelpful.
 For instance, a person may need to modify their expectations to meet their current reality, changing thoughts such as, "I should have done better," to, "I did the best I could, given the circumstances."
 Talking with others can help a person get a new perspective.